Diagnosis

 A number of treatments can help restore function to the affected muscles.

-• Electrical stimulator.
+- Electrical stimulator.
 Stimulators can activate muscle served by an injured nerve while the nerve regrows.
 However, this treatment may not be effective for everyone.
-Your doctor will discuss electrical stimulation with you if it's an option.
+Your healthcare professional can discuss electrical stimulation with you if it's an option.

-• Exercise.
-Exercise can help improve your muscle strength, maintain range of motion and reduce muscle cramps.
+- Exercise.
+Exercise can help improve muscle strength, maintain range of motion and reduce muscle cramps.

 Preparing for your appointment

-A number of tests may be used to help diagnose the type and severity of peripheral nerve injury.
+Many tests may be used to help diagnose the type and severity of peripheral nerve injury.
 When you make your appointment, be sure to ask whether you need to prepare for these tests.
-For instance, you may need to stop taking certain medications for a few days or avoid using lotions the day of the test.
+For instance, you may need to stop taking certain medicines for a few days or avoid using lotions the day of the test.

 If possible, take along a family member or friend.
 Sometimes it can be difficult to absorb all the information you're given during an appointment.
 Someone who accompanies you may remember something that you forgot or missed.